-If you have an undergraduate degree with a computer science or information systems major, or a bechelor's degree in another field with industry experience, this degree is for you!
+If you have an bachelor's degree with a computer science or information systems major, or a bechelor's degree in another field with industry experience, this degree is for you!
 If you are ready for a successful career in database administration, network administration or systems administration, software development, or want the skills to perhaps become a future CIO, enroll in the Graduate School of Technology's MSIS program.

 Our Master of Science in Information Systems is a natural fit if you are ready for an advanced degree in computer science that is in tune with your information technology career needs.
 You will acquire the tools to upgrade and fine-tune your technology skills.
 You will also develop the managerial skills and technical expertise to transition into information systems management positions.
-We believe our concentrations in database systems, data communications, technology leadership / project management, and web and application development as well as core courses in technical management, will give you an edge over job-seekers who have only undergraduate-level training in computer science.
+We believe our concentrations in database systems, data communications, technology leadership / project management, and web and application development as well as core courses in technical management, will give you an edge over job-seekers who have only bachelor's-level training in computer science.

-Core Management Courses
+M.S. in Information Systems Core Management Courses

 Strategic Management of Technology